 Supervise your kids and guide them on specific exercises

-While Ring Fit Adventure provides tips and visuals on how to do every exercise, it would still be a good idea to supervise your kids as they play.
+While Ring Fit Adventure provides tips and visuals on how to do every exercise, it's still a good idea to supervise your kids as they play.
 This way, you can make sure that they're doing the exercise properly with good form, and you can help them out if they aren't.

 Plus, you can also cheer your kids on to give them some motivation to keep going (this also works great for adults).